I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 b.
 Different Representatives in Prior and Subsequent Applications

-rescind the previous approval of the fee agreement in the subsequent application; and
+Rescind the previous approval of the fee agreement in the subsequent application; and

 EXCEPTION:

-If the representative who did not sign the fee agreement approved in the subsequent application later waived charging and collecting a fee, and there is no other basis for rescission, the OHO or AC decision maker will take no action on the fee agreement.
+If the representative who did not sign the fee agreement approved in the subsequent application later waived charging and collecting a fee, and there is no other basis for rescission, the OHO or OAO decision maker will take no action on the fee agreement.

-When approving or disapproving the fee agreement, the OHO or AC decision maker must consider whether the agreement meets the statutory requirements before disapproving the fee agreement solely on the grounds that an exception applies.
-If the OHO or AC decision maker disapproves a fee agreement in this scenario, the following order of priority determines the order for listing the bases for disapproval, if there is more than one:
+When approving or disapproving the fee agreement, the OHO or OAO decision maker must consider whether the agreement meets the statutory requirements before disapproving the fee agreement solely on the grounds that an exception applies.
+If the OHO or OAO decision maker disapproves a fee agreement in this scenario, the following order of priority determines the order for listing the bases for disapproval, if there is more than one:

-the representatives appointed in the prior and subsequent applications all did not sign a single fee agreement or waive their right to charge or collect a fee (refer to HALLEX I-1-2-12 B.1.); or
+The representatives appointed in the prior and subsequent applications did not all sign a single fee agreement or waive their right to charge or collect a fee (refer to HALLEX I-1-2-12 B.1.); or

-the claimant discharged a representative or a representative withdrew in either the prior or subsequent application and the former representative did not waive the right to charge or collect a fee (refer to HALLEX I-1-2-12 B.3.).
+The claimant discharged a representative or a representative withdrew in either the prior or subsequent application and no other representatives remain active on the claim (refer to HALLEX I-1-2-12 B.2.).

 NOTE: